PrefectHQ/prefect/docs/guides/deployment/choosing.md

     classDef blue fill:blue,stroke:blue,stroke-width:4px,color:white
     classDef green fill:green,stroke:green,stroke-width:4px,color:white
     classDef red fill:red,stroke:red,stroke-width:4px,color:white
-    classDef orange fill:orange,stroke:orange,stroke-width:4px
+    classDef orange fill:orange,stroke:orange,stroke-width:4px: white
     classDef dkgray fill:darkgray,stroke:darkgray,stroke-width:4px,color:white
 ```

+## Notes

-The first question in the flow chart "Need customized or dynamically provisioned infrastructure?" is getting at whether you need to run your flows in containers.
+The first question in the flow chart - "Need customized or dynamically provisioned infrastructure?" - gets at whether you want to run your flows in containers.
-Nearly all of the of the options on the "Yes" path use Docker containers so that you can more easily scale your infrastructure up or down.
+Nearly all of the of the options on the "Yes" path use Docker containers so that you can more easily scale your infrastructure up and down.

+If you don't need customized or scalable infrastructure, you shouldn't need a worker and work pool and `flow.serve` should meet your needs.

+"Want to run in serverless architecture"? gets at whether you want to run your workflows on serverless cloud options on AWS, Azure, or Google Cloud.

+If you want to use serverless infrastructure and you're able to store your credentials in a [block(/concepts/blocks/) in our encrypted Prefect Cloud database, then AWS ECS, Azure Container Instances, or Google Cloud Run serverless push work pools are great options.
+No worker is required with a push work pool.
+Jobs are automatically submitted to your serverless infrastructure.

+If push work pools aren't an option for you, you can choose among AWS ECS, Azure Container Instances, Google Cloud Run, or Google Vertex AI serverless work pools.

+If you don't want to use serveless, Kubernetes is a very popular option for running workflows at scale.

+If you need infrastructure customization and don't run on Kubernetes or serverless infrastructure, a process worker in a cloud VM or on you own server is a good option.

 ## Next steps